rocky/python-spark/NEW-FEATURES.rst

 Tracking Grammar Coverage
 ==========================

-Again in _uncompyle6_ there are lots of grammar rules, over 600 rules for each of the 13 or so versions of Python.

-So it is very easy to have dead grammar rules that never get used, And grammar constructs from one version of Python can easily bleed into another version.
+Again in *uncompyle6* there are lots of grammar rules, so it is very easy to have dead grammar rules that never get used.
+And grammar constructs from one version of Python can easily bleed into another version.
 By looking at grammar coverage over a large set of parses, I can prune grammar rules or segregate them.
 I can also craft